Best ski helmets

 No. 3

-Giro Ledge Ski Helmet - Snowboard Helmet for Men, Women & Youth - Matte Black - Size M (55.5-59 cm)
+Giro Ledge MIPS Ski Helmet - Snowboard Helmet for Men, Women & Youth - Matte Black - Size L (59-62.5 cm)

-• CONSTRUCTION - Hard Shell construction produces great helmets at great value.
+• CONSTRUCTION - MIPS - Multi-Directional Impact Protection System.
+Hard Shell construction produces great helmets at great value.
 A rugged outer shell is formed and then attached to the EPS foam liner.

 • FIT SYSTEM - Auto Loc 2 Fit System (removable) is a durable self-adjusting fit system designed to take the hassle out of fitting a helmet.
 A supple elastic fit band at the back of the helmet merges with fixed-position straps, which adjust to cradle your head when you set the system to one of the 3 different circumference settings.
 The new On-the-fly Vertical Tuning feature helps to dial in your fit and goggle set up without removing your helmet.